 You can also change up the ingredients and try other things you like, such as green beans, sweet or white potatoes, snap peas, butternut squash, etc. - really almost any vegetable will work and you can change up the flavor just by experimenting with the vegetables.

-My inspiration for this slow cooker chicken thighs Paleo Recipe doesn’t make a ton of sense.
+My inspiration for this slow cooker chicken recipe doesn't make a ton of sense.
 My family was at a HUGE church party with over a thousand people a few summers ago.
 They had a luau theme and served rice with teriyaki chicken over it and I think maybe peppers and onions with it.

 It's been so long I can't remember for sure.
 I had never heard of a teriyaki bowl before, but now I keep seeing them all over the place.
 Apparently, I've been living under a rock . . .
 I really liked the dish, but I knew it could be way better with some tweaks and a homemade sauce.